New Facebook Data Leak May Affect 4 Million Users

-On Tuesday, Facebook revealed that as many as four million users might have had their data compromised by a third party app.
+On Tuesday, Facebook revealed that as many as 4 million users might have had their data compromised by a third party app.

-According to a KFOR report, the company made the announcement in a post that the app, myPersonality may have misused data it collected.
+According to a KFOR report, the company made the announcement in a post that the app myPersonality may have misused data it collected.
 Mark Zuckerberg’s company banned the app, and soon, the popular social media platform will inform those users whose information was compromised.

-While Facebook has no confirmation that myPersonality took data from friends of the four million users, the app failed to comply with a requested audit, which raised suspicions.
+While Facebook has no confirmation that myPersonality took data from friends of the 4 million users, the app failed to comply with a requested audit, which raised suspicions.
 Plus, the social media company said, “it’s clear that they shared information with researchers as well as companies with only limited protections in place.”

 In the post, the Vice President of Product Partnerships Ime Archibong wrote, “Since launching our investigation in March, we have investigated thousands of apps.
 We have suspended more than 400 due to concerns around the developers who built them or how the information people chose to share with the app may have been used — which we are now investigating in much greater depth.”